trebisky/rp2040/README.md

 * printf - get a simple printf to work
 * cores - get the second core running
+* systick - get CPU running at full speed

 Things to do in the future

-* second core
-* investigate CPU clock
 * interrupts
 * timer to blink LED with interrupts
 * play with the PIO